Free school-matching service

 Oklahoma sits at the crossroads of three major freight corridors — I-35, I-40, and I-44 — connecting Texas, Kansas, Missouri, and Arkansas markets through Oklahoma City and Tulsa.
 The state's economy combines agricultural distribution across the Panhandle and Western Oklahoma, oil and gas freight from the Cushing pipeline hub and the Anadarko Basin, manufacturing in Tulsa, and military and government freight around Fort Sill in Lawton.
 Regional carrier presence stays strong year-round, with both regional runs and OTR opportunity available to licensed CDL drivers.

 The Oklahoma CDL pathway is coordinated through Service Oklahoma — the state agency that handles CDL knowledge testing, skills test scheduling, and license issuance through Service Oklahoma Licensing Offices.
 Approved third-party examiners may also administer skills tests in some cases.
-Federal regulations layer on top: Entry-Level Driver Training (ELDT) at a school listed on the FMCSA Training Provider Registry, the 14-day Commercial Learner's Permit (CLP) holding period before skills testing, and (under federal CDL rules effective February 17, 2026) electronic DOT medical certification through the FMCSA National Registry.
-Oklahoma rolled out the CDL Modernized Skills Test statewide on March 25, 2025.
+Federal regulations layer on top: Entry-Level Driver Training (ELDT) at a school listed on the FMCSA Training Provider Registry, the 14-day Commercial Learner's Permit (CLP) holding period before skills testing, and DOT medical certification under FMCSA's National Registry process.
+Oklahoma uses the CDL Modernized Skills Test format.

 Use this page to understand the Oklahoma CDL path, browse the regional service areas we cover, review what to look for in a CDL school, and submit the form to be connected with Oklahoma CDL training options near you.